unicitynetwork/alpha-miner/README.md

 - Solo mining with Alpha node (RPC getblocktemplate)
 - Mining pools (Stratum V1 protocol)
 - Hiveon OS
+- Large pages for improved performance
+- Multi-threading capability

 ## Community Mining
-If you would like to support developement then add the community address to the list of mining address - see below for usage.
-Current community address is
+If you would like to support the development, then you can add the community address to the list of mining addresses - see below for setup.
+Current ALPHA community address is

 ```
 alpha1qmmqcy66tyjfq5rgngxk4p2r34y9ny7cnnfq3wmfw8fyx03yahxkq0ck3kh